CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 - **Create Store‑Operations Agent in Copilot Studio:** Get insights on spinning up a new Copilot Studio agent, assigning it a name and description, and connecting initial knowledge sources (product catalog, policy docs, website content).

-- **Build Advanced AI Workflows for Orders & Tickets:** Understand how to extend your agent with retrieval‑augmented prompts, configure actions to record orders in Dataverse, and integrate ServiceNow to auto‑create support tickets.
+- **Build Advanced AI Workflows for Orders & Tickets:** Understand how to extend your agent with retrieval‑augmented prompts, configure actions to record orders in Dataverse, and integrate Zendesk to auto‑create support tickets.

 - **Deploy & Publish Your Agent to Microsoft Teams:** Get insights on packaging and publishing your completed agent into a Teams channel, then validating end‑to‑end functionality—product lookup, order placement, and ticket creation—directly within Teams.